ololoepepe/BeQt/README.txt

 the resource files (libraries, images, translations, etc. - see above).

 It's recommended to build applications statically, because that helps avoid dependency issues.
-You may use the "beqt_builtin_resources" parameter in case of building your project statically.
+You may use the "builtin_resources" parameter in case of building your project statically.

 For details, see: